daviscale/customer-management-poc/README.md

 Correct usage is as follows.
 ./record-sorter-cmd [output-delimiter] [sorting-method] [filename1] [filename2] ...

-preferred-delimited must be one of the following words: comma, space, pipe sorting-method must be one of: ColorAndLastName, BirthDate, LastName
+output-delimiter must be one of the following words: comma, space, pipe sorting-method must be one of: ColorAndLastName, BirthDate, LastName

 Filenames must refer to a comma, pipe, and space delimited file